 - Unsafe Road Conditions: Many different things can lead to unsafe road conditions.
 Rain can make roadways slick, construction can cause uneven lanes, and potholes can force a motorcycle rider to swerve dangerously, just to name a few.

 Though some of the causes of motorcycle accidents are unavoidable, like weather conditions, any time a wreck is caused by the negligence or carelessness of another, you should call a reputable motorcycle accident injury lawyer, like the ones at Andy Citrin Injury Attorneys.
-Call any of our Alabama offices, and let us help you hold the negligent party accountable.
+Hurt?
+Call 8! and let us help you hold the negligent party accountable.

 How Do I Know If I Have a Claim for my Alabama Motorcycle Accident?